wootra/container-break-points/packages/container-break-points/README.md

 This is useful when you have multiple different pages using client-side router.

+## server side support

+For the better User experience, you can set

 ## NOTE

 This library is using CustomEvent internally.
 Also, it leans on memoizations such as useRef, useMemo, useCallback, and useState.